lambdajack/sequentially-generate-planet-mbtiles/README.md

 This also uses the maptiler mbtiles spec, meaning when you serve the files with something like tileserver-gl, you don't have to worry about setting up styles, as the basic one will be automatically available.
 Use the -s option to automatically serve the files when done on `http://localhost:8080`. (-s not yet implemented).

+## Considerations
+1. Hardware usage - this will consume effectively 100% CPU for up to a few days and will also do millions of read/writes from ssd/RAM/CPUcache.
+While modern hardware and vps' are perfectly capable of handling this, if you are using old hardware, beware that its remaining lifespan may be significantly reduced.
+2. Cost - related to the above, while this programme and everything it uses is entirely free and open source - the person's/company's computer you're running it on might charge you electricity / load costs etc. Please check with your provider, how they handle fair use.
+3. Time - your hardware will be unable to do anything much other than run this programme while it is running.
+This is in order to be efficient and is by design.
+If your hardware is hosting other production software or will be needed for other things in the next few days, be aware that it will perform suboptimally while this is running.
+4. Bandwidth - this will download the entire planet's worth of openstreetmap data directly from OSM.
+At the time of writing, this is approx. 64GB. **Please note: ** the programme will look for a `planet-latest.osm.pbf` file in the `data/pbf` folder.
+If this is already present, it will skip the download and use this file.
+If you already have the data you wish to generate mbtiles for, you can place it there to skip the download.
+This can be useful if you want historical data, or are generating the mbtiles on multiple computers.
+5. Data generation - in order to remain relatively fast on low spec hardware, this programme systematically breaks up the OSM data into more manegable chunks before processing.
+Therefore, expect around 300GB of storage to be used up on completion.

 ## Requirements

 ### Hardware